absoludity/blog/content/post/5-tips-commercial-pilot-license/index.md

 commentable: true
 ---

-As 2025 comes to an end, I've been thinking about my own journey to gaining my commercial pilot license and multi-engine instrument rating.
-With all my (in)experience of 300 hours total time flying aeroplanes, **below are my thoughts and tips for getting your commercial pilot license**.
-Your milage may vary.
+As 2025 comes to an end, I've been thinking about my own journey to gaining my commercial pilot licence and multi-engine instrument rating.
+With all my (in)experience of 300 hours total time flying aeroplanes, **below are my thoughts and tips for getting your commercial pilot licence**.
+Your mileage may vary.

 But first (and I will come back to this point throughout), if your goal is to fly aeroplanes and potentially earn money flying aeroplanes, then **you have a long-term goal that will require a significant short-to-medium-term investment** in terms of both time and money.
 This time and financial investment **has to be sustainable** - not just for you, but potentially for your support network as well.